 Nonfarm payroll employment measures the number of people employed by private companies, state and local government, and the federal government.
 Its coverage is broader than IP or CU because it includes the government and service sectors, and it is therefore considered to be a more representative measure of economic performance.
-Released monthly by the U.S. Bureau of Labor Statistics, the "jobs report" also includes data on hours worked, earnings, changes to the overall labor force, and the unemployment rate.
+Released monthly by the U.S. Bureau of Labor Statistics ("BLS"), the so-called jobs report also includes data on hours worked, earnings, changes to the overall labor force, and the unemployment rate.

 What to watch: Steady gains in employment, especially at the beginning of an economic upturn, can confirm a sustainable recovery.
 Employers often wait to hire until they are confident that the economy has turned a corner.
 There is no universal target for job gains in a month, as an "acceptable" rate of payroll growth is largely dependent on the number of jobs lost during the previous recession.
 However, most economists believe that payroll growth should, at a minimum, keep up with or exceed population growth and average at least 100,000 - 150,000 jobs per month during periods of growth.
-Other data contained in the employment report is also useful in predicting the economy.
-For example, a rise in the average number of hours worked often precede new hiring because it indicates employers are asking more of their employees and may need to hire additional workers in the near future.
-In addition, in a healthy economy with 4 - 5% unemployment, wages will tend to increase because there are fewer "unattached" workers, causing employers to raise wages in order to better compete for available labor.
+Other data contained in the employment report is also useful in predicting economic performance.
+For example, a rise in the average number of hours often worked precedes new hiring because it indicates employers are asking more of their employees and may need to hire additional workers in the near future.
+In addition, in a healthy economy with sustained unemployment around 3.5-4.5 percent , wages will typically increase because there are fewer "unattached" workers, causing employers to raise wages in order to better compete for available labor.